Controlled KK-theory, and a Milnor exact sequence: Alternative cycles for controlled -theory

-\begin{remark} Using \cite[Theorem 2.4]{Thomsen:2000aa}, if $A$ and $B$ are separable with $A$ unital, there always exists a unitally absorbing representation $\pi:A\to \LL(\ell^2\otimes B)$.
-Hence if $\sigma:A\to \LL(E)$ is any unitally absorbing representation, we must have that $E$ is isomorphic as a Hilbert $B$-module to $\ell^2\otimes B$, i.e.\ the standard Hilbert $B$-module $\ell^2\otimes B$ is the only Hilbert $B$-module that can admit a unitally absorbing representation.
-A similar remark applies in the absorbing case, with essentially the same justification. \end{remark}
+\begin{proof} Using \cite[Theorem 2.4]{Thomsen:2000aa}, if $A$ and $B$ are separable with $A$ unital, there always exists a unitally absorbing representation $\pi:A\to \LL(\ell^2\otimes B)$.
+Hence if $\sigma:A\to \LL(E)$ is any unitally absorbing representation, we must have that $E$ is isomorphic as a Hilbert $B$-module to $\ell^2\otimes B$. \end{proof}

+\begin{remark} The same conclusion as in Corollary \ref{usa unique} holds if $A$ is not necessarily unital, and $\pi:A\to \LL(E)$ is absorbing; essentially the same argument works. \end{remark}